kaapana/kaapana/docs/source/install_kaapana.rst

 ===============
 This manual is int

+| The **domain,hostname or IP-address** has to be known and correctly configured for the system.
+| If a **proxy** is needed, it should already be configured at ``/etc/environment`` (reboot needed after configuration!).

+**Filesystem directories:** In the default configuration there are two locations on the filesystem.
+Per default, the two locations are the same, if you have a SSD and a HDD mount, you should adapt the directory, which are defined in the :term:`platform-installation-script` accordingly, before executing the script.

+1. ``fast_data_dir=/home/kaapana``: Location of data that do not take a lot of space and should be loaded fast.
+Preferably, a SSD is mounted here.

+2. ``slow_data_dir=/home/kaapana``:  Location of huge files, like images or our object store is located here.
+Preferably, a HDD is mounted here.

+**Supported browsers:** As browsers to access the installed platform we support the newest versions of Google Chrome and Firefox.
+With Safari it is currently not possible to access Traefik as well as services that are no vnc desktops.
+Moreover, Some functionalities in OHIF viewer do not work with Safari.
+Internet Explorer and Microsoft Edge are not really tested.

 Step 1: Server Installation
 ---------------------------
 This part describes the preparation of the host system for Kaapana.